Using Maps

 Shapefiles can be applied to a map providing geospatial context to a map.
 This is especially helpful when wells are located offshore.
 Currently:

 Shapefiles are managed using the Layer manager, which is the right-most icon on the map toolbar.
 This allows you to link to Shapefiles, and define their visual appearance.
 From version 2.3 the user can colour individual elements in shapefiles based in the value of a selected element in the database by using the Edit shapefile style button and then selecting an attribute.
+From v2.5 the zoom to data, label points, and open layer manager have been added as a right click option.

 You can drag and drop shapefiles in the editor to reorder them, allowing control of which shapefile is drawn on top of the others.
 The data is always drawn on top of the shapefiles.